ksj1230/Update-State-Checker/README.md

 ### 2.2.1.
 Package-Component Mappings
 - The registry paths for package-component mappings
+The package-component mappings are the key infor-mation to solve the blind spot issue.
 The figure 1 shows the registry paths for package-component mappings, where it can be determined which version of a particular component belongs to which update package.
 ![ComponentDetect](Images/ComponentDetect.png "mapping")
 <em>figure 1.
 Registry Settings for Package-Component Mappings</em>